dario-castano/holbertonschool-zero_day/0x02-vi/README.md

-#0x02-vim
+# 0x02-vi
-This is the 0x02 vim project for Holberton
+This is the 0x02 vi project for Holberton